Wikidata/Wikidata-Toolkit/wdtk-examples/README.md

 #### RdfSerializationExample.java ####

-This program creates a range of RDF exports.
-It will be replaced in the future by a standalone conversion tool that has all of these features.
-Then the RDF example can be simplified to include only some specific type of RDF export.
+This program creates an RDF export.
+You can also do this directly using the command line client.
+The purpose of this program is just to show how this could be done in code, e.g., to implement additional pre-processing before the RDF serialisation.

 Other Helper Code